anaibol/awesome-serverless/README.md

 * https://github.com/auth0/webtask-scripts/tree/master/stripe

 ### All in one
-* [Firebase](https://www.firebase.com) Build Extraordinary Apps.
-A powerful platform for your mobile or web application
+* [Firebase](https://www.firebase.com) Realtime database, authentification, hosting.
+A powerful platform for your mobile or web application.
-Firebase: realtime database, authentification, hosting
+* [Backendless](https://backendless.com/) Realtime database, authentification, hosting.
+A powerful platform for your mobile or web application.

 ### Form endpoints